-During interviews with the Program Administrator and case managers, the auditor inquired about how the facility uses the information collected for the risk assessments.
+During interviews with the case managers, the auditor inquired about how the facility uses the information collected for the risk assessments.
 The staff report that the information is used to develop a resident's individual program plan.
-Should the resident wish to address an issue raised in the screening, the case manager can offer programming or refer to the agency's crisis counselors.
-These counselors will provide services for immediate needs, but will provide the resident with a referral for community treatment.
+The residents are able to attend group programming to address issues and/or individual counseling sessions.
+The group or individual counseling will be completed in the community.